Palmstroemen/WB_Organizer/README.md

 We hope WBO helps you to get things done faster and with more pleasure and fun as you do not need to scroll so much on the search for your workbenches.

+## Renaming workbenches
+You can rename your workbenches to give them a more meaningful name or to translate their name into your language.

+As of now, you need to edit the file 'MyWorkbenchesRenaming.txt' manually.
+You can easily open and check this file from within the preferences dialog.
+To add a translation to this list, the best way to do it is, to copy the workbench name from the 'WBO All' list of the other 'MyWorkbenches.txt' file to avoid mispellings.
+Then paste it to the list and insert ': "yourNewWorbenchName" before the ',' comma that must end each line.

+To remove your new name, you can simply replace your name by an empty ""-string or you can delet the whole line from the list.

+## Renaming groups
+In general you can name your groups as you like.

+There are 5 special groups used by the WBO.
+Please do NOT RENAME THESE.
+*) WBO_Drop     (workbenches that shall be iside the groups dropdownlist) *) WBO_All      (all currently recognized and activated workbenches) *) WBO_New      (since last actualization newly registered workbenches) *) WBO_Lost     (workbenches you have deactivated or deinstalled) *) WBO_Disabled (workbenches you have disabled WITHIN WBO!)

+However, the only visible group of these 5 grous is the WBO_All group.
+You can assign this group an aliasName or translation into your language by editing the MyWorkbenchesRenaming.txt file.
+There's an entry for that.